 Planning a trip to beautiful Queenstown and need some inspiration on the very best things to see, do and eat?
 I’ve got you covered with these 18 tips!
 You’ll find Queenstown an insanely beautiful place but, more than just pretty, it’s got a wild heart.
 There are so many amazing outdoor activities to try, adrenaline rushes to be had and ways to push yourself right out of your comfort zone and feel really, truly alive.
 Not only that, but Queenstown boasts some damn delicious food and gorgeous views too.
 Pretty much, it’s awesome and you should definitely be excited about going there.

-If you’ve been lucky enough to visit Queenstown before and have any tips to share, add them in the comments below!
+If you’ve been lucky enough to visit Queenstown before and have any tips to share, add them to the comments below!

 1. Bungy Jump with AJ Hackett Bungy